Pritha garfieldi

 Pritha garfieldi is a species of araneomorph spiders in the family Filistatidae.
+The species was named after the actor Andrew Garfield, who played the famous comic book hero Spider-Man.

 Distribution

 This species is endemic to Tehran Province, Iran.

 Description

 The male holotype measured 2.37 mm and the female paratype measured 4.48 mm.

 Etymology

 This species was named after British-American actor Andrew Garfield, who has played the role of comic book superhero Spider-Man in three movies.